pattex16/gnome-shell-extension-duckduckgo-search/README.md

  ```
  Restart gnome-shell : Alt+F2 and type "r" or logout/login.

  Uninstall:
  ```
  gnome-shell-extension-tool -d Qwant_search@alex.nitters.eu
  rm -rf ~/.local/share/gnome-shell/extensions/Qwant_search@alex.nitters.eu/
  ```
+ Restart gnome-shell : Alt+F2 and type "r" or logout/login.

 \**Note : This extension will only be published for Gnome 3.26 and above.
-You can try and port t to older versions, but the results will look ugly.*
+You can try and port it to older versions, but the results will look ugly.*